microfleet/core/packages/core/docs/recipes/testing.md

 	test/mocha.opts           - Mocha configuration
 ```

 The `docker-compose.yml` file already has one service defined.
-This service will be used to run your tests using the `mdep test run` command.
+This service is going to be used to run your tests using the `mdep test run` command.
 Now you can check that your tests can run in a Dockerized environment using Node.js image defined inside of your `test/docker-compose.yml`.
 You can find all available `Tester` images on [this page](https://hub.docker.com/r/makeomatic/node/tags).

 ```console
 u:~$ npx mdep test run -t test/demo.js